First impressions are important.

 The Social Butterfly Guy’s DJ Waldow was extensively job hunting a few years back.
 Thousands of people were seeing his online portfolio as he launched a new venture, #ProjectAwesome.
 Some of this new audience would send him some unsolicited advice about his profile pics.

-A Twitter user named Alex Kaufman suggested Waldow’s profile photos were too active and intense.
+A Twitter user named Alex Kaufman suggested Waldow’s profile pics were too active and intense.
 Waldow thanked him for his input but didn’t change his avatar.
 It did get his wheels turning, however.

 DJ Waldow turned to his Facebook followers to get their take on profile photos.
 He was seeking to understand why some folks use avatars that are more than just a headshot.
 The answers were surprising.